saintedlama/express-upload/README.md

 ## Middleware
-Instead of executing and managing upload file processing in your routes express-upload can be used as middleware in express.
+Instead of executing and managing upload file processing in your routes, express-upload can be used as middleware in express.
 Any processing errors (no file, file type not accepted,...) are stored in a `err` property of the file to upload.

 ### Example